Ric-Lavers/react-hooks-invite/README.md

 (https://link.medium.com/LkHzyqhbOR)[Hooks by Carl Vitullo ]

+## Passing function up to the modal from Uploader Pattern

 ## Suspense

 To use Suspense you need to pass the React's strict mode.
 To enable this wrapo the `<App/>`component like such `<React.StrictMode><App/></React.StrictMode>`, now you will recieve the the non-passing issues as console.error's.